akuse-app/akuse/README.md

 ## ⚠ How to login in development

 In development, the login redirect doesn't work since the app is not packed and the Redirect Uri doesn't find it on your machine.
-If you need to work with an authenticated instance, just distribute the app once (```npm run dist:win``` for Windows, other scripts are in package.json file) and login from there.
+If you need to work with an authenticated instance, just distribute the app (```npm run dist:win``` for Windows, other scripts are in package.json file) and login from there once.
 After that, your app will be authenticated also in development mode.

 ## Known Issues